ibm-cloud-docs/vmwaresolutions/archiref/caveonix/caveonix-on-vcs.md

 # Caveonix RiskForesight use cases and benefits
 {: #caveonix-on-vcs}

 Caveonix RiskForesight provides an automated deployment of the Caveonix RiskForesight solution in an “all-in-one” virtual machine (VM) deployment.
 It is initially configured with a Service Provider and a Tenant and integrated into vCenter and NSX Manager.
-The Asset Repository is populated with the VMware vCenter Server infrastructure components and an Application and Sub-Application, which represent the VMware infrastructure platform, are configured.
-On the dashboard, the cyber-risk and compliance risk scores are available as well as compliance reports for the required compliance regimes.
+The Asset Repository is populated with the VMware® vCenter Server infrastructure components and an Application and Sub-Application, which represent the VMware infrastructure platform, are configured.
+On the dashboard, the cyberrisk scores, compliance risk scores, and compliance reports for the required compliance regimes are available.

 The following list is an overview of the initial workflows:
 1. Client orders the service and initiates an automated installation of the RiskForesight Application.
 2. Service Provider data is configured.
 3. Tenant Organization and Assets are initially configured through vCenter.
-An Application and Sub-Application is configured for the VMware vCenter Server instance.
+An Application and Sub-Application is configured for the vCenter Server® instance.
-4. Dashboards are populated for the Tenant to manage their Cyber Risk and Compliance Posture:
+4. Dashboards are populated for the tenant to manage their cyberrisk and compliance posture:
     - Compliance Management
     - Risk Management
     - Forensics Management